clairesrc/inkydash/README.md

 Next get an API secret key from [Openweathermap](https://openweathermap.org).

-Adjust the values under `environment` in `docker-compose.yml` to pass down your weather API key and timezone.
+Adjust the values under `environment` in `docker-compose.yml` to pass down your weather API key and timezone, or define them in an `.env` file so they persist across git pulls.

 If you don't have Docker set up, run these on your Raspberry Pi.
 ```